AlexOrlek/bacterialBercow/README.md

 __Why use bacterialBercow__?<br>
 [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences, and as an online database it comes with nice interactive features.
 However, there are reasons why you may want to use bacterialBercow instead (see [FAQ](#faq) for details).
 Notably, bacterialBercow is useful if you want to:
-* Characterise in-house (user-provided) sequences that have not yet been uploaded to NCBI, using replicon typing and rMLST typing.
-Note that in addition to rMLST loci being useful markers of non-plasmid (chromosomal or [chromid](https://www.ncbi.nlm.nih.gov/pubmed/20080407)) sequence, the rMLST typing scheme can be used to determine bacterial species ([Larsen _et al._ 2014](https://www.ncbi.nlm.nih.gov/pubmed/24574292)), given a complete chromosome (and it may be possible to determine species or genus-level taxonomic information from incomplete chromosomal sequence, if sufficient rMLST loci are represented).
+* Characterise in-house (user-provided) sequences that have not yet been uploaded to NCBI, using replicon typing and rMLST typing, respectively, to help distinguish plasmid and non-plasmid (chromosomal or [chromid](https://www.ncbi.nlm.nih.gov/pubmed/20080407)) sequence.
+* Conduct standalone plasmid replicon typing or rMLST typing: as well as rMLST loci being useful markers of non-plasmid sequence, the rMLST typing scheme can be used to determine bacterial species ([Larsen _et al._ 2014](https://www.ncbi.nlm.nih.gov/pubmed/24574292)), given a complete chromosome (and it may be possible to determine species or genus-level taxonomic information from incomplete chromosomal sequence, if sufficient rMLST loci are represented).
 As far as I know, there are currently no other command-line tools for rMLST-based taxonomy (only the [rMLST website](https://pubmlst.org/rmlst/)).
-Plasmid replicon typing also has applications beyond plasmid detection; notably, it may provide insight into plasmid epidemiology ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28232822)). bacterialBercow allows replicon or rMLST typing to be applied to in-house sequences on a standalone basis.
+Plasmid replicon typing also has applications beyond plasmid detection; notably, it may provide insight into plasmid epidemiology ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28232822)).
 * Distinguish interesting cases of identical plasmids that are likely to represent plasmid transmission (instead of simply deduplicating all identical sequences).
 * Retrieve the most up-to-date set of plasmids from NCBI.
 * Check the curation process at each step (which sequences are being excluded and why); and use this to fine-tune curation methods if desired.